 Whilst all staff have a responsibility to promote the mental health of pupils.
-Staff with a specific, relevant remit include:
+Staff and governors with a specific, relevant remit include:

-Mr D. Burrows - Designated Safeguarding Lead (DSL) & CPD Lead

-Mrs C. McCann - Deputy DSL, KS2 Lead, Pastoral Support

-Revd J. Turner - Governor for Pastoral Support

-Mrs J. Poston - EYFS Lead, Pastoral Support

-Mrs L. Young - KS1 Lead, Pastoral Support

-Mrs S. McNee - SENCo, Deputy DSL, Mental Health and Emotional

-Wellbeing Lead, Pastoral Lead & SENCo

-Mrs E, Kenney - Lead First Aider & Mental Health First Aider (MHFA)

-Mrs V. Earp - Emotional Literacy Support Assistant (ELSA) KS2

-Mrs A. Whibley - Emotional Literacy Support Assistant (ELSA) EYFS/KS1

-Mr N. Greenop - E-Safety & Online Support
+Mrs C. McCann: Designated Safeguarding Lead (DSL), Pastoral Support Mrs J. Poston: Deputy DSL, EYFS Lead, Pastoral Support Mrs E, Kenney: Deputy DSL, Mental Health First Aider (MHFA) Revd J. Turner: Governor for Pastoral Support Mrs F. Barrick: SENCo & Inclusion Manager, Mental Health First Aider (MHFA) Mrs R. Heron: Relationships & Health Education Co-ordinator Mrs A. Whibley: Emotional Literacy Support Assistant (ELSA) Mrs C. Wood: Emotional Literacy Support Assistant (ELSA) Mr N. Greenop: E-Safety & Online Support

-Any member of staff who is concerned about the mental health or wellbeing of a pupil should speak to the Mental Health Lead, Mrs S. McNee, in the first instance.
-If there is a fear that the pupil is in danger of immediate harm then the normal child protection procedures should be followed with an immediate referral to the Designated Safeguarding Lead(s).
-Where a referral to CAMHS, the School Nursing Service or the Family Support Worker is appropriate, this will be led and managed by Mrs S. McNee, SENCo.
-Parents may contact CAMHS and the School Nursing Service independently and information about this can be found within the 'Pastoral Support' section of the school website: https://www.dawpool.wirral.sch.uk/website/pastoral\support/419840
+Any member of staff who is concerned about the mental health or wellbeing of a pupil should speak to the Designated Safeguarding Lead, (DSL) or the deputy in their absence.
+If there is a fear that the pupil is in danger of immediate harm then the normal child protection procedures should be followed.
+Where a referral to the Mental Health Support Team (MHST), Child & Adolescent Mental Health Service (CAMHS), School Nursing Service or other external support is appropriate, this will be led and managed by the school SENCo.
+Parents may contact CAMHS and the School Nursing Service independently and information about this can be found within the 'Pastoral Support' section of the school website.

-If the pupil presents a medical emergency then the normal procedures for medical emergencies should be followed, including alerting the first aid staff and contacting the emergency services if necessary.
+If the pupil presents a medical emergency, then the normal procedures for medical emergencies should be followed, including alerting the first aid staff and contacting the emergency services if necessary.